What is a Sponsor Licence?

-A Sponsorship Licence for your business covers Tier 2 and Tier 5 visas.
-The Tier 2 Visa is for long-term skilled positions.
-The Tier 5 route is for temporary workers who will be employed for 12 months or less.
-The Sponsor Licence will allow you to grant a Certificate of Sponsorship to whichever tier or tiers that you choose.
+A Sponsorship Licence for your business covers Skilled Worker and Temporary Worker Visas.
+The Skilled Worker Visa is for long-term skilled positions.
+The Temporary Worker route is for temporary workers who will be employed for 12 months or less.
+The Sponsor Licence will allow you to grant a Certificate of Sponsorship to whichever of the visas that you choose.

 Your company will need appropriate monitoring systems for your overseas workers.
 There are three job titles outlined by the Home Office necessary to operate the Sponsorship Management System (SMS).
 These include:

 - Authorising officer: this is a senior role responsible for the staff who operate the SMS.

 - Key contact: this person will liaise with UK Visas and Immigration when required.

 - Level 1 user: this is a role responsible for the day-to-day management of the SMS.

 These roles can all be filled by one person if necessary, which may be a stroke of luck for small business owners who can’t spare three separate employees to cover the SMS.